jrsinclair/mazes-presentation/presentation.md

+# The joy of recursion, immutable data, and pure functions

+James Sinclair

+---

+# Making mazes with JavaScript

+---

 ## Make it practical

 Note: I try to be practical when I'm writing or speaking.
 I want to give people tools they can use to make their coding lives better.
 So, instead of giving examples about adding numbers together, I talk about creating DOM elements and processing JSON data.
 Those things are practical, and I don't want to waste people's time on things they're not going to use.